yueshengbin/SMART/README.md

 In this repository, we will release:

-- The constructed Trajectory Dataset that can be use to train your multi-agent framework.
+- The constructed Trajectory Dataset.
-- SMART 7B model (soon after)
+- SMART 7B model (coming soon).
 - Training scripts utilized to train SMART.
 - Evaluation datasets and scripts used in our paper.